 When gyms were closed, Black fitness influencers turned their IG into personalised classes to help us shake off lockdown lethargicness.
 One of the people doing this is Christina Okenla—a personal trainer/fitness instructor from London.
 “Quarantine has been hard but also a blessing as I have been able to share my passion with so many,” Okenla tells me over email.
 “We have come together to uplift our spirits and come out of lockdown snatched!”
 For six days a week, Okenla has been guiding keen people through workouts and giving them something to look forward to when the days get monotonous.
 Her animated personality and lively soca playlists make the upbeat workouts more bearable.

 As we pass the peak of the virus and the government begins to ease us out of strict lockdown—telling people to “stay alert” rather than “stay indoors”—we can all look back at the socially distant but shared moments with fondness.
-The hilarious and informative moments that kept us afloat during these unprecedented times will stay buried in our collective memory bank and become a part of Black history.
+The hilarious and informative moments that kept us afloat during these unprecedented times will stay buried in our collective memory bank and become a part of Black music and culture history.